RuhollahTaghizadeh/Exam_Geo77_2025/README.md

 # Background

-The main aim of the project is to create digital maps of soil properties in four countries of Germany, Austria, Poland, and Czechia. **You can work either alone or in a group of four people**.
+The main aim of the project is to create digital maps of soil properties in four countries of Germany, Austria, Poland, and Czechia.

+**Please choose one country**

 # Datasets